 Looking for some can’t-miss attractions in Marshfield?
 Head to Wildwood Zoo to walk through or take a driving tour of exhibits featuring bison, elk, cougars, wolves and the zoo’s star attraction—twin Kodiak bears Munsey and Boda.
 Wildwood Zoo is open from 7:30am to 2:30pm during winter (November 1-March 31), and the large animal drive is open from 6am to 10:30pm every day.

 A new attraction at the zoo is the expanded Cougar Exhibit and Welcome Center.
-The Cougar Exhibit will be about 10 times larger than the current space and incorporates a more natural environment for the animals.
-The Welcome Center features small animal exhibits, new restrooms and an interactive water display, as well as a behind-the-scenes look at the cougar handling area.
+The Cougar Exhibit is about 10 times larger than the current space and incorporates a more natural environment for the animals.
+The Welcome Center features small animal exhibits, new restrooms and an interactive water and electricity display, as well as a behind-the-scenes look at the cougar handling area.

 Marvel at remnants of creatures that existed during the “Iron Age” at Jurustic Park, the brainchild of local sculptor Clyde Wynia.
 Walk around the complex to see Clyde’s incredible creations and be sure to stop by the “Hobbit House” to see beautiful hand-blown glass jewelry.
 Jurustic Park is located just five minutes north of Marshfield and is open most days from 10am to 4:30pm.